-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS

 A community is a group sharing common location or common interests.
 Think of a community to which you belong (could be neighborhood, school, or family).

-Consider how this community could be improved or changed.
+Think of a way this community could be improved or changed.
 Pick someone in the community and share your ideas with them.
 Then have them share their ideas on how they would improve or change the community.

 Write 2-3 questions to use in your interview.
-Be sure to ask appropriate questions.
-For details and elaboration, listen and respond with relevant follow-up questions.
-Combining their ideas and your own, think about any changes you would make to your first idea.
+Be sure to ask appropriate questions, and listen and respond with relevant follow-up questions, answer those with details and elaboration.
+Using their ideas and your own, think about any changes you would make to your first idea.